Skip to main content

 Calls DSL step:

-The last step in this StepDef verifies that the web element containing the current list of todo items is hidden from view.
-We expect it to not be displayed because we haven't added any items to it yet.
+The last step in this StepDef verifies that the web element containing the current list of todo items is empty.
+We expect this because we haven't added any items to it yet.
 Recall that we bound this element in the first step earlier to the name my todo list.
-So here we reference it by that name and if Gwen cannot see it on the page then execution will resume, otherwise an assertion error will be raised.
+So here we reference it by that name and if Gwen sees that is is empty then execution will resume, otherwise an assertion error will be raised.

 StepDef 1, Step 4